7. The Authority of the Believer

 The Hebrew word, mashal, translated with the English word, “ruler," in Psalm 8, verse 6, indicates that Adam and we as his descendants are God's managers, governors, or stewards over the earth.
 Mashal means to “rule, reign, govern, have dominion over and manage.”
 Humanity was different from the rest of the created beings due to being crowned with glory and honor and made the ruler over the Earth.
 He alone was created in the image of God and could rule with grace and true justice.
 He was God's representative.
 He was created in the image of God showing forth the likeness of the One True God, representing God's heart and will for His creation.
 Under the inspiration of the Spirit in the verses above, David says that man in his original creation was made a little lower than Elohim, the Hebrew word for God.
 Many translations render this word differently, and some translate it merely with the English words heavenly beings, but Scripture says that Adam was made just a little lower than God.
 "Elohim" is the word almost always used for God.
-Some translations record the change by putting it into the notes at the bottom or the margins.
+Some translations record the change by putting it into the notes at the bottom of the page.
 How magnificent Adam must have been, crowned with glory and honor, fully equipped by God for his managerial role over the Earth.
-The passage says that God put everything on Earth under Adam's feet, symbolizing rulership and dominion over all creation (Verse 6).
+The passage says that God put everything on Earth under Adam's feet, symbolizing rulership and dominion over all creation (v.
+6).

 The highest heavens belong to the LORD, but the earth he has given to man (Psalm 115:16 Emphasis mine).

 The Hebrew word, Nathan, translated with the English word “given,” means to assign.
 God gave responsibility for the Earth to Adam and his descendants.
 The earth is the territory over which man has been assigned to rule.
 Scripture is clear that the Earth belongs to the Lord, but it has been assigned to humankind to govern and manage.
 This thought of humankind given responsibility is also brought out in Genesis 2:15: “Then the Lord God took the man and put him into the Garden of Eden to work it and take care of it.”
 The Hebrew word, shamar, translated with the English words, “take care of,” means: “to keep, guard, protect and preserve, as a watchman cares for his cattle or sheep.”
-To Adam and his race was assigned the task of governing and stewardship over the planet.
+Adam and his race were assigned the task of governing and stewardship over the planet.

 Question 2) Using the definition of the word, Shamar; “to keep, guard, protect and preserve,” with what do you imagine Adam's race was to do with such authority?
 What did it mean for Adam and Eve to have "dominion?"

 As we have already said in a previous study, this dominion of man, I believe, did not last even a night.
 Satan was quick to usurp and steal man's authority and rulership over the earth.
-Our forefather, Adam, gave away humanity's right and dominion to rule into the hands of Satan at the fall.
+Our forefather, Adam, gave away humanity's right and dominion to rule into the hands of Satan at the Fall of Man.
 Satan, with impunity, could say to Christ at the temptation, "I will give you all their authority and splendor, for it has been given to me, and I can give it to anyone I want to" (Luke 4:6).
 Satan was not offering Jesus something that he did not have.
 If so, this would not have been a temptation.
 Satan was offering Jesus something that was in his hands to use as leverage.
 He sought to tempt Christ to bypass the cross by bowing to him, acting outside of the Father's will.

 This loss of our rulership and dominion gave to us by God is why the redemption of the earth had to come through a man because the earth was given to Adam's race, and only one of Adam’s race could win it back.
 Man was the trustee of the earth.
 Once Adam succumbed to Satan’s temptation to obey him rather than God, the enemy could legally do anything he wanted to any of Adam’s progeny because they had become slaves of Satan due to the slavery to sin.
 All it took was one act of disobedience.
 A man had to be found to whom Satan had no claim.
 That’s why Christ had to be born of a virgin.
 It is no wonder that the concept of the virgin birth is also under attack and something that the enemy wants to refute as foolish.
 It is an essential element in the redemption story.
 The Messiah, the Christ, had to be one of Adam’s race, but Sin could not taint him; otherwise, having Adam’s nature, He would have been owned and dominated by Satan.